cheese0987/Data-Science-Portfolio/README.md

 Additionally, I have included my work with programming languages like Python, SQL, and R. These projects highlight my ability to extract valuable insights from large and complex datasets and to combine data from multiple sources for a comprehensive analysis.

-Beyond my technical skills, I take pride in my critical thinking and problem-solving abilities, allowing me to approach data analysis with a strategic mindset and identify key issues and opportunities.

-I am confident that my data analytics skills and experience make me a strong candidate for internships in data analytics.
-I hope you find my portfolio informative and engaging, and I welcome any opportunity to discuss my qualifications further with you.